Check your brackets Saturday before the event at www.Trackwrestling.com.

 If you see issues with YOUR wrestler, immediately email email@example.com

 If your wrestler has no one in their weight class, email firstname.lastname@example.org and we will see what we can do to help you get matches.

 On Sundays we are only handling sick wrestlers.

-We will not switch you from open to novice after noon on Saturday.
+We will not be making any more changes to brackets including switching wrestlers from open to novice after 6pm on Saturday.